prjemian/iocdoc/docs/source/index.rst

 IOC commands (such as ``dbLoadRecords``), packages (such as ``synApps``), and the chosen EPICS base version will be provided.

-Output is in the form of a set of HTML pages for human consumption and a set of XML files for machine processing.
+Output is in a set of restructured text files for compilation by Sphinx into HTML and/or PDF.
 Reference to any additional HTML documentation provided in the IOC's directory structure will be included.

 Contents: